abidnurulhakim/mysticquent/readme.md

 php artisan vendor:publish
 ```

-This will create a config file at `config/plastic.php` and a mapping directory at `database/mappings`.
+This will create a config file at `config/mysticquent.php`.

 # Usage